jack-jensen/Science-Fair-Neuroevolution/README.md

 ## January 2, 2024
 ### 10:45 am

-Yesterday, I began construction on the evaluationGenome function, which looks like this right now:
+Yesterday, I began construction on the evaluationGenome function (in doing this, I also added some more variables to the node and connection classes), which looks like this right now:

     def evaluateGenome(self, initialInputs, iterationsAllowed, waitTime):